queens-satellite-team/Space-School/lab4c/lab4c.md

    [] Get a code review from someone on the team to see if there are ways to improve your code and make it more efficient.
    [] Create a GitHub repositor for your ToastSat team & upload your code to it.

     Github is much more than a place where we just post our labs.
 At some point during your time on the team you will need to learn to use it.
 If you are keen I would suggest starting now.
 Here are some resources to learn more about Github.
 Learning to use github can be a bit of a learning curve so please do not hesitate to reach out!!!
+If you do not want to do a deep dive into github see if you can create a repository and add your code just using hte web interface.
     - [An Intro to Git and GitHub for Beginners (Tutorial)](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)

 # 2 - Create Circuit Diagram